Basewrecker/random_ideas_app/README.md

 if you want to run the app remotely on your system use port://3000 for the web test server and port://5000 for the backend database server.

+Or if you want to view it live: https://clout-app.onrender.com